-- Be present...respect person's privacy...give alone time if needed. - Listen to survivor's story...not the story you want to hear or think they are going to tell. - Be sensitive to culture and diversity. - Be aware of your own values and biases and how these may coincide or differ with those of the community served. - Be aware of possible mistrust, stigma, fear and lack of knowledge about relief services. - Do not make assumptions about what a person is experiencing or assume that everyone exposed will be "traumatized". - Do not assume that everyone needs to talk with you. - Allow individuals to "tell their stories", but do not follow a traditional debriefing model. - Look for threat of harm to self or others. - Be aware if you need to connect person with someone else. - Help move individual from "victim to survivor". - Speak to adolescents in an adult-like manner, so not to sound condescending.
+- Be present...respect person's privacy...give alone time, if needed. - Allow individuals to "tell their stories" without using leading and/or intrusive questions. - Listen to survivor's story...not the story you want to hear or think they are going to tell. - Be sensitive to culture and diversity. - Be aware of your own values and biases and how these may coincide or differ with those of the community served. - Be aware of possible mistrust, stigma, fear and lack of knowledge about relief services. - Do not make assumptions about what a person is experiencing or that everyone will be "traumatized". - Do not assume that everyone needs to talk with you. - Look for threat of harm to self or others. - Be aware if you need to connect person with someone else. - Help move individual from "victim to survivor". - Speak to adolescents in an adult-like manner, to avoid sounding condescending.